 While most of this post has been about protecting data from your users, this is ultimately a conversation about World Backup Day.
-We started this week with an infographic outlining the most common reasons for data loss, and we end it here with a reminder why there is a World Backup Day.
+We started this week outlining the most common reasons for data loss, and we end it here with a reminder of why there is a World Backup Day.

 Still, you do have to make sure these things are working as expected, and these are the things that are often overlooked.
 Run regular fire drills to test your process.
 Check your logs and follow up on errors.
 Evaluate changes in the network to make sure that all the critical data is being backed up.
 Consult with stakeholders to make sure the value of their data is the same as last time you checked.

 And if you're already doing all of that, think of March 31 as the day that the world asks if you missed anything.

 Barracuda provides end-to-end protection and recovery for physical, virtual, and public cloud data.
 Visit our corporate site at www.barracuda.com